Installation

 Installing libcsv

 One last library, and then we can install wxDatalinkUSB.
 This one is libcsv, which is used for importing CSV formatted contacts.
-As usual, first download libcsv.
+As usual, first download libcsv (note that we're using version 2.0.1 instead of the newest here).

 Unpack the archive: